- Congratulate the 2015-16 Einstein Fellows (140KB)

 - Designing new elements of national STEM education programs.

 - Implementing major components of national STEM education programs;

 - Initiating collaborations and partnerships among Federal agencies;

 - Drafting legislation and advising on policies that seek to improve K-12 education in the United States;

 - Creating web-based science education tools; and

-- Establishing and evaluating national and regional programs centered on school reform and teacher preparation in science, mathematics, engineering, and technology.
+- Establishing and evaluating national and regional programs centered on school reform and teacher preparation in STEM.